-The Insurance Provider is responsible for determining all claims for benefits under the Life Insurance Plan.
-The Plan Administrator will determine all eligibility claims and other similar nonbenefit claims.
+The Insurance Provider is responsible for determining all claims for benefits under the AD&D Insurance Plan.
+The Plan Administrator will determine all eligibility claims and other similar non-benefit claims.
 The Plan Administrator will respond to all such claims within the time frames and in the manner that claims for benefits are decided, but you must submit the claim to the Plan Administrator, not to the Insurance Provider.
 All appeals of such claims must also be filed with the Plan Administrator within 60 days of the denial.
-The Plan Administrator will respond to all such appeals within the time frames and in the same manner as claims for life insurance benefits.
+The Plan Administrator will respond to all such appeals within the time frames and in the same manner as claims for AD&D insurance benefits.